 This is ideal to fix small areas of tension or areas that don’t need a lot of help.
 If you need a lot of tension fixed then you will be better off with the weighted option.

-When your tension is off a lot in certain spots then you will want to try something a little more heavy duty then cardboard.
-In this case you will need to weigh down your warp yarn to create that extra tension.
+When your tension is off a lot in certain spots then you will want to try something a little more heavy-duty than cardboard.
+In this case, you will need to weigh down your warp yarn to create that extra tension.